A Survey of Reinforcement Learning For Economics: Structural Estimation with Reinforcement Learning

 \subsection{Simulation Study: DDC Estimation at Scale}

-The test bed is a multi-component extension of the \citet{Rust1987} bus engine replacement model.
+The test bed extends the \citet{Rust1987} bus engine replacement model to multiple wear components.
 In the original formulation a maintenance superintendent observes discretized mileage $m\in\{0,\ldots,M{-}1\}$ and makes a binary keep-or-replace decision, facing running cost $c(s;\theta)=\theta_1 x+\theta_2 x^2$ with $x=m/M$, replacement cost $RC$, and Type~I extreme value additive errors that yield logit conditional choice probabilities.
-We extend the model to $K$ independent wear components, each evolving in $\{0,\ldots,M{-}1\}$, with aggregate normalized wear $x(s)=\sum_k m_k/M$ entering the same cost function.
-The state space is $|\mathcal{S}|=M^K$, so increasing $K$ produces a controlled scaling experiment in which the data-generating process is identical across scales but the computational burden grows exponentially.
+The simulation uses $K$ independent wear components, each evolving in $\{0,\ldots,M{-}1\}$, with aggregate normalized wear $x(s)=\sum_k m_k/M$ entering the same cost function.
+The state space is $|\mathcal{S}|=M^K$.
+Increasing $K$ therefore holds the data-generating process fixed while the computational burden grows exponentially.

-We compare four estimation methods on a multi-component bus engine replacement problem \citep{Rust1987} with $K \in \{1,2,3,4\}$ independent wear components, producing state spaces from 20 to 160,000 states.
-Panel data consist of $N=500$ agents observed for $T=100$ periods.
-The four methods are NFXP (nested fixed-point MLE), CCP (Hotz-Miller inversion), TD-CCP Linear (semi-gradient TD with polynomial basis), and TD-CCP Neural (approximate value iteration with a two-layer MLP), where the two TD-CCP variants follow \citet{AdusumilliEckardt2022}.
-Each configuration is replicated across 5 seeds; Table~\ref{tab:ddc_estimation} and Figure~\ref{fig:ddc_scaling_time} report means.

-NFXP scales from 0.2s at $K{=}1$ ($|\mathcal{S}|{=}20$) to 179s at $K{=}4$ ($|\mathcal{S}|{=}160{,}000$), reflecting the cost of repeated value iteration inside each likelihood evaluation.
-CCP becomes infeasible beyond $K{=}2$ due to sparse state coverage in the panel data.
-TD-CCP Neural maintains near-constant runtime (${\sim}28$--$44$s) across all $K$ levels with competitive accuracy (RC RMSE 0.077 at $K{=}4$), validating the AVI approach of \citet{AdusumilliEckardt2022}.
-TD-CCP Linear runs in under 0.3s at all scales but suffers from basis misspecification at higher $K$ (RC RMSE 0.337 at $K{=}4$); see Table~\ref{tab:ddc_estimation} and Figure~\ref{fig:ddc_scaling_time}.